Brian's Guide to

 (Photo by Brian Purcell)

 The German word for train station is Bahnhof.
 If you're in a large city, you will most likely be using the Hauptbahnhof, or central station.
 Stations are usually located near the heart of the city, except in small towns where they're often located on the edge of town.
 Large cities will usually have a number of suburban stations as well.
 Berlin used to have several "main" stations, with the venerable Zoo station serving as the primary station in the western half of the city, and the Ostbahnhof, which prior to 1998 had been named Hauptbahnhof, being the hub for the eastern part.
-However, a massive new Hauprtbahnhof for the city opened in May 2006 across the Spree River from the Reichstag on the site of the former Lehrter Bahnhof, replacing the other stations as the city's main terminus.
+However, a massive new Hauptbahnhof for the city opened in May 2006 across the Spree River from the Reichstag on the site of the former Lehrter Bahnhof, replacing the other stations as the city's main terminus.
 The five-level glass-shrouded Berlin Hauptbahnhof has a train departing on average every 90 seconds.
 By contrast, many teeny-tiny villages have only a single trackside platform served by a handful of trains a day.
 Three of Germany's Hauptbahnhofs are among the five busiest in Europe: Hamburg, Frankfurt, and Munich.

 Services